Who can be a Guide?

 To become a member contact your State Guide Office to find your local Unit.

-Alternatively, if it is not possible for you to attend regular meetings, it may be possible for you to join a Lone Guide Unit in your state.
+Alternatively, if it is not possible for you to attend regular meetings, it may be possible for you to enjoy Guiding in another way.
+Contact your State Office.